-- Design of the test station allows for analyzing different cardinal movements of the drone through the use of different drone orientations and fasteners for the drone - The test station analyzes and helps calibration of the drone's function by providing data feedback to the users of the drone's performance at runtime. - The test station design consists of a baseplate (to secure the overall apparatus to a table, floor, etc.), a sensor rig along the axis (to measure the various position and velocity related datas), and testing plate (to which the drone is attached in various orientations such that we can measure the lift from roll, pitch or yaw).
+- Design of the test station is ongoing.
+We are drafting a current design that allows for analyzing different cardinal movements of the drone through the use of different drone orientations and fasteners for the drone - The goal of the test station is to allow for analysis and calibration of the drone's function by providing data feedback to the users of the drone's performance at runtime. - Current design consists of a baseplate (to secure the overall apparatus to a table, floor, etc.). a sensor rig along the axis (to measure the various positional and velocity related datas), and testing plate (to which the drone is attached in various orientations such that we can measure the lift from roll, pitch or yaw.